 “What we’re worried about specifically is as we start to see not only the flu, but other respiratory infections coming in to our community, it will be very difficult for clinicians to differentiate between those who have COVID and those who have the flu,” said Richard Martinello, MD, Medical Director of Infection Prevention.

 If you suspect you have any symptoms related to the flu or COVID-19, you should contact your doctor right away.
 There are medications available to effectively treat the flu.
 If your doctor suspects you have COVID-19, you will need to be tested and self-isolate for 14 days.

 Dr. Martinello said the best way to protect yourself from the flu is to get your yearly flu shot.
-It’s safe and recommended for everyone 6 months or older, unless you’re known to have a severe allergy to the flu shot.
+It’s safe and recommended for everyone 6 months or older, including pregnant women, unless you’re known to have a severe allergy to the flu shot.

 “You cannot get the flu from the flu shot,” Dr. Martinello said.
 “There is no live virus in the flu shot.
 It’s really just proteins from the virus itself that are in the shot so it’s impossible to get flu from the flu shot.”

 Dr. Martinello recommends everyone get their shot in September, before the flu becomes widespread.
 Getting that shot every year can help protect at risk populations, like the elderly.

 Another common misconception is that the flu is just as dangerous as COVID-19.
 While the flu has a substantial impact on our country each year, COVID-19 has a higher rate of death associated with it.